10 Types of Nursing Jobs in a Hospital You May Want to Consider

 10. Rheumatology Nurse

 A rheumatology nurse works with patients that have a rheumatology disease.
 A rheumatology disease is one that is caused by inflammation of the joints or muscles.
-These diseases include lupus, Rheumatoid arthritis, myositis, spondylitis, Lyme disease, and fibromyalgia.
+These diseases include lupus, rheumatoid arthritis, myositis, spondylitis, Lyme disease, and fibromyalgia.
 These nurses deal a lot with blood analysis, education of patients, and pain management.

 Many internal hospital nursing positions involve working directly with patients on a day-to-day basis, as well as working with physicians, nurses, and other hospital personnel.
 Working as a nurse means you should be fast-thinking, patient, caring, and content to work closely with people on a daily basis.

 This is by no means a comprehensive list of the different types of nursing specialties that can be found within a hospital.
 There are so many options out there for nurses, both inside and outside the hospital.
+So, which of these types of careers in nursing is right for you?